-Parents, legal guardians, persons having lawful control of a student, or persons standing in loco parentis shall be kept informed concerning the progress of their student.
+Parents or guardians shall be kept informed concerning the progress of their student.
 Parent-teacher conferences will be scheduled two times per year.
-Parent-teacher conferences are encouraged and may be requested by parents, guardians, persons having lawful control of a student, persons in loco parentis, or teachers.
+Parent-teacher conferences are encouraged and may be requested by parents, guardians, or teachers.
 If the progress of a student is unsatisfactory in a subject, the teacher shall attempt to schedule a parent-teacher conference.
 In the conference, the teacher shall explain the reasons for difficulties and shall develop, cooperatively with the parents, a plan for remediation which may enhance the probability of the student succeeding.
 The school shall also send timely progress reports and issue grades for each nine- (9) week grading period to keep parents/guardians informed of their student's progress.

-The evaluation of each student's performance on a regular basis serves to give the parents/guardians, students, and the school necessary information to help affect academic improvement.
+The evaluation of each student's performance on a regular basis serves to give the parents/guardians, students, and the school necessary information to help effect academic improvement.
 Students' grades shall reflect only the extent to which a student has achieved the expressed educational objectives of the course.